walkthetalk/zircon/docs/syscalls/object_wait_one.md

 <!-- Updated by update-docs-from-abigen, do not edit. -->

-object_wait_one - wait for signals on an object
+Wait for signals on an object.

 ## SYNOPSIS